Jessebalves/CPS3498_Final_Project/README.md

 4. Right click on the file you want to open with Live Server, then select the Live Server option to view live changes.

 ## Usage
-*This project is mainly to learn about computer security principles as well as gain hands on experience with attacks related to code injection.*
+*This project is mainly to learn about computer security principles as well as gain hands on experience with attacks related to code injection.
+For security purposes, this project is not available to the public because the universities' servers were used for this project.*

 ## Code Examples
 <!-- *Show small, but significant snippets of code from your project.* -->